s3rdi/Pong/README.md

      <li>first game ever created.</li>
  </ul>

-<p>There is a config file to change colors of the game.
+<p>There is a config file to change colors of the game.<br>
-In singleplayer player moves with W/S or Up/Down keys.
+In singleplayer player moves with W/S or Up/Down keys.<br>
-In 2-players mode left player uses W/S, while right uses Up/Down.
+In 2-players mode left player uses W/S, while right uses Up/Down.<br>
 Player can also pause the game with Esc.</p>